The camera as a truth teller

 Author: jnanian

 I am a Freelance Photographer in Rhode Island.
-I make photographs using a variety of methods with and without a camera.
+I make photographs using a variety of methods with and without a camera, and I teach photography online and in person.
 I make photo emulsions from scratch, I coat my own photo paper and make cyanotypes too.
-I am a huge fan of Caffenol, and instead of instant coffee, I roast my own beans and sell them.
+I am a huge fan of Caffenol ( I helped write the Caffenol Cookbook ) and instead of instant coffee, I roast my own Sumatra Robusta beans.
+I sell them so you can make your own long lasting, film and print developer called Sumatranol.
 I also sell silver recovery products.